 “They shall grow not old, as we that are left grow old; Age shall not weary them, nor the years condemn.
 At the going down of the sun and in the morning, we will remember them.”
 Lest we forget

 Narromine Anzac Day

-2015 commemorated the 100 year milestone since the landing in Gallipoli.
+2015 commemorated the 100 years milestone since the landing in Gallipoli.
 The Community attended in droves on this hallmark occasion.
-Both young and old were present to honour the fallen, and returned service men.
+Both young and old were present to honour the fallen and returned servicemen.
 Dawn Service: Last years Dawn Service began with a large crowd gathering at the War Memorial to hallmark the 100 year anniversary.
 The Cenotaph in the centre of town has stood as a shrine of rememberance since 1924.
 Following the Dawn Service a free breakfast is hosted by the USMC.

 The Dawn Service observed on Anzac Day has its origins in an operational routine which is still observed by the Australian Army today.

 The half-light of dawn plays tricks with soldiers’ eyes and upon the arrival of the sun.
 Easterly facing forces were at a disadvantage from the glare of the rising sun.
 From the earliest times the half-hour or so before dawn, with all its grey, misty shadows, became one of the most favoured strategic times for an attack.

 Because of the disadvantage in vision from the rising sun, soldiers in defensive positions were required to be woken up in the dark.
 Soldiers awoken before dawn meant that by the time the first dull grey light crept across the battlefield they were awake, alert and manning their weapons.
 This was and still is known as ‘Stand-to’.
 The ‘Stand-to’ was then repeated at sunset.